-The 1990s were unprecedented times: the Wall had just come down, and Berlin was set to regain its status as a capital city and seat of government.
+The 1990s were unprecedented times: The Wall had just come down and Berlin was set to regain its status as a capital city and seat of government.
 Berlin had its first centers of women’s and gender studies at its universities, a diverse project scene, and a network for women in Berlin’s city administration.
 But there was still no institution that worked independently and across party lines to promote more women in leadership positions in politics and business.

 The initial spark came in 1994 with the campaign to elect Hildegard Hamm-Brücher to the office of Federal President.
 This was largely initiated and organized by Barbara Schaeffer-Hegel and Helga Lukoschat.
 Although the campaign didn’t achieve its goal, it succeeded in putting the underrepresentation of women in top political and social positions on the political agenda in the long term.

 In 1996, the EAF Berlin – the European Academy for Women in Politics and Business – was founded as a spin-off institution from the Technical University of Berlin by Barbara Schaeffer-Hegel and Helga Lukoschat.
 Their efforts were supported by numerous representatives from the realms of politics and business.
-From the beginning, the founders not only strove to encourage more women to take up management positions, but also to work towards a more equitable work/life balance as part of a more family-friendly organizational and management culture that benefits both women and men.
+From the beginning, the founders not only aimed to encourage more women to take up management positions, but also to work towards a more equitable work/life balance as part of a more family-friendly organizational and management culture that benefits both women and men.

 EAF Berlin took a while to establish itself.
 Among the highlights of its early years (between 1996 and 1999) were: